-- 1. Will work towards objectives by fulfilling each parties role - 2.
-Will contribute to the working relationship and all tasks by abiding by an outlined preferred means of communication

-- 3. Both/all parties in the "Partnership" understand the project being undertaken shall be be community-led - 4.
-Academic partners will not share community provided reports or resources beyond those involved in the project, as outlined in the research ethics protocol - 5.
-Both/all parties will work to ensure that reciprocity remains central to the "Partnership" and all activities - 7.
-All materials, protocols and proposed deliverables and outcomes, will be reviewed by the SNGR ethics committee - 8.
-Both/all parties will commit to resolving dispute respectfully; this is not a legally binding document, but any partnership with an academic institution can and will be guided by the tricouncil policy on the ethical....should any discrepancies outlined arise, the SNGR ethics may consult to the (ethical conduct person). - 9.
-These mutual responsibilities will come into effect the day of signature.
+- 1. Will work towards objectives by fulfilling each parties role. - 2.
+Will contribute to the working relationship and all tasks by abiding by an outlined preferred means of communication. - 3.
+Both/all parties in the "Partnership" understand the project being undertaken shall be community-led. - 4.
+Academic partners will not share community provided reports or resources beyond those involved in the project, as outlined in the research ethics protocol. - 5.
+Both/all parties will work to ensure that reciprocity remains central to the "Partnership" and all activities. - 6.
+All materials, protocols and proposed deliverables and outcomes, will be reviewed by the SNGR ethics committee. - 7.
+Both/all parties will commit to resolving dispute respectfully; this is not a legally binding document, but any partnership with an academic institution can and will be guided by the tri- council policy on the ethical....should any discrepancies outlined arise, the SNGR ethics may consult to the (ethical conduct person). - 8.
+These mutual responsibilities will come into effect the day of signature .

-Signatures: Name Signature Date

-Name Signature Date
+Name Signature Date Name Signature Date Name Signature Date